 Camp includes fun games, skill challenges (although no previous skill necessary!) and all run by qualified coaches.

 CAMP GENERAL TERMS AND CONDITIONS

-- Arklow Rocks Parnells Hurling and Camogie Easter Camp is open to children between the ages of 5 to 12.
+- Arklow Rocks Parnells Hurling and Camogie Summerr Camp is open to children between the ages of 5 to 12.

-- Arklow Rocks Parnells Hurling and Camogie Easter Camp will include a camp t-shirt in the cost.
+- Arklow Rocks Parnells Hurling and Camogie Summer Camp will include a camp t-shirt in the cost.

-- Arklow Rocks Parnells Hurling and Camogie Easter Campreserve the right to suspend or cancel the day’s camp if necessary due to bad weather.
+- Arklow Rocks Parnells Hurling and Camogie Summer Camp reserve the right to suspend or cancel the day’s camp if necessary due to bad weather.

 - In cases where the weather is deemed so bad that the coaching activities need to be suspended, the co-ordinator will be available to supervise indoor activities.
 Should the weather show no sign of improving, the co-ordinator will contact the parent/guardian to advise them and it will then be the responsibility of the parent/guardian to make arrangements to collect the child.
 The coaching staff will of course supervise all children until they have been collected.